proticity-cloud/java-modern-gradle-plugin/README.md

 recommendations.
 The host can be overridden with the standard properties for the SonarQube plugin or by setting the `SONAR_URL` environment variable.
 Your SonarQube login token also has an environment variable available, the `SONAR_LOGIN` variable.
 If not otherwise specified the organization will default to the project's organization name.
+The branch reported to SonarQube will default to the current branch if it can be detected for your CI system (supports GitLab, Travis CI, BitBucket, Gerrit, and Jenkins).
+The target branch will also be set if the pipeline being run is a pull/merge request on a supported CI system (GitLab, GitHub w/ Travis CI, BitBucket, Gerrit w/ Jenkins).
+You can also use the `GIT_BRANCH` and `GIT_MERGE_BRANCH` environment variables.

 ### Checkstyle Checks
 Checkstyle scans are included by default.
 Scans are done automatically during the `check` target but it is configured